vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 Before you begin your deployment, it is important to ensure that the necessary pathways are open to all pieces of the clusters and that they are able to talk to one another.
 The following are the primary requirements:

 - **Bootstrap Machine/Subnet –** SSH and HTTPS Inbound/Outbound Internet, Secure Kubectl within VNet (6443)
-- **Control Plane VMs/Subnet –** HTTPS Inbound/Outbound to Internet and SSH and Secure Kubectl (22, 443, and 6443) Inbound/Outbound within the VNet
+- **Control Plane VMs/Subnet –** HTTPS Inbound/Outbound to Internet and SSH and Secure Kubectl (22, 443, and 6443) Inbound/Outbound within the VNet.
+This NSG assigned to the subnet control plane must be [named exactly](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-azure.html#create-azure-nsgs-for-existing-vnet-3) `<CLUSTER-NAME>-controlplane-nsg` so that the cloud controller can find it to provision load balancers.
-- **Worker Node VMs/Subnet –** Secure Kubectl (6443) Inbound/Outbound within the VNet
+- **Worker Node VMs/Subnet –** Secure Kubectl (6443) Inbound/Outbound within the VNet.
+This NSG assigned to the node subnet must be named exactly `<CLUSTER-NAME>-node-nsg`so that the cloud controller can find it to provision load balancers.

 > **Note:** HTTPS traffic to the bootstrap machine and the control plane nodes is required so that they can download the necessary container images for the clusters to function properly.